asdf2107/hotwar/README.md

 * Each turn you get money.
 Cities give 10$ each, farms - 2$ each.
 Each soldier or tank cost 1$ to maintain.
 * You can repair or delete almost everything (except the landscape).
 * Units have health (white bar) and energy (blue bar).
 Actions take up energy (Attack, hire - 2🗲, move, repair - 1🗲).
 Soldiers can move 1 tile vertically or horizontally.
 Tanks capture more land and can move 2 tiles vertically or horizontally, 1 tile diagonally.
+* Water blocks your way - not a problem!
+Just build a platform.
 * The goal is simple - to destroy all enemy's cities.

 ## How do I start the game?